 Location: Young Island, Saint Vincent and the Grenadines

-Cleanup passed and a handful of us bipedal mammals resolved to touch the seafloor, some 20 metres (64 feet) below the shimmering surface on a single breath of air.
-This was mostly for recreation, but also to retrieve Greg’s white towels, which had mysteriously disappeared from their place of safety on the stern life-lines.
-Free diving has become somewhat of a sport here on Vela, with depth and time limits being pushed.
+Cleanup passed, and a handful of us bipedal mammals resolved to touch the seafloor, some 20 meters (64 feet) below the shimmering surface on a single breath of air.
+This was mostly for recreation but also to retrieve Greg’s white towels, which had mysteriously disappeared from their place of safety on the stern lifelines.
+Freediving has become somewhat of a sport here on Vela, with depth and time limits being pushed.
 Maddie (Madeline), who has a natural talent for the pursuit, broke a personal and a trip record with her towel retrieval dive.
 Others tried to repeat her feat, but nobody could do it more than once, let alone three times as she did.
 The rest of us enjoyed our duck diving and practiced those deep breath-holds regardless, still continuing to improve on depth and time.
-Max struggles to equalise rapidly, and so takes up to a minute to reach his depths of up to 12 metres, before he has to turn his dive and surface after a whopping 90 seconds.
-He can usually be seen pinching his nose, doing one of his equalisation stops every couple of metres on descent.
-Finally we ended with a bubble-ring-blowing session.
+Max struggles to equalize rapidly and so takes up to a minute to reach his depths of up to 12 meters before he has to turn his dive and surface after a whopping 90 seconds.
+He can usually be seen pinching his nose, doing one of his equalization stops every couple of meters on the descent.
+Finally, we ended with a bubble-ring-blowing session.

 Picture 2: Anthony and Val perched on the brink of splashdom while scrubbing Vela’s bottom.

-Picture 4: Max sitting at one one of his descent equalisation stops, about 50 seconds into a breath hold dive, only halfway to his target depth.
+Picture 4: Max sitting at one of his descent equalization stops, about 50 seconds into a breath-hold dive, only halfway to his target depth.
 MADMAX

 Picture 5: unloading of provisions